 How is Stem Cell Therapy Applied?

 The method of applying stem cells depends upon the disease or ailment being treated.
-For example, if a patient has a heart defect, the cultured hear tissue cells will be injected into the heart tissue directly.
-These new cells then begin to do their work in regenerating the heart muscles and tissue, bringing the heart back into condition.
-Should the patient be suffering from a form of cancer, then the cells will be injected into the area where the cancerous tumour has been removed, in order to repair those cells.
+For example, if a patient has a heart defect, the cultured heart tissue cells will be injected into the heart tissue directly.
+These new cells then begin to do their work in regenerating the heart muscles and tissue, improving the heart's condition.
+Should the patient be suffering from a form of cancer, then the cells will be injected into the area where the cancerous tumor has been removed in order to repair those cells.
 The procedure is performed by a trained, qualified and experienced medical professional who is licensed to perform stem cell therapy.

 For Which Diseases Can Stem Cell Therapy Be Used?

 Stem cell therapy has been a major breakthrough in the medical world and can be used to treat many different diseases and ailments that are the resulted of cell and tissue damage.
 That daughter cells can be ‘directed’ to become specific types of cell lends the method more variability.
 The following are a few of the conditions that stem cell therapy can be successful in treating.